Your day begins before you reach the altar. We would love to tell your whole story.

 Who should be with me while I get ready?

 Anyone at all!
-I have photographed weddings during which the bride was surrounded by 10 close friends, her sister, her mother and her aunt...but I have also photographed weddings where she got ready with only her grandmother present.
-Both are equally wonderful to capture, and both have beautiful moments in abundance.
+I have photographed weddings during which the bride was surrounded by 10 close friends, her sister, her mother and her aunt...but I have also photographed weddings where she got ready with only her grandmother present, or only her best friend.
+All are equally wonderful to capture, and have beautiful moments in abundance.
 Likewise, I have seen grooms get ready with a large group of guys, or just with their parents, or with their own son or daughter.
 Two brides might get ready together.
-The same is true of two grooms.
+The same is true of two grooms, or a bride and groom.
 Anything goes, and all are wonderful.